Pathly-Travel/pahtly-app/docs/README.md

 # Documentation Index

-Welcome to the Laravel DTO application documentation!
+Welcome to the Pathly App documentation!
 This comprehensive guide covers everything you need to know about building, testing, and deploying applications using Domain Driven Design principles with Spatie Laravel Data.

 ## 📚 Documentation Structure